learn-academy-2024-alpha/unit-1-assessment/interview-questions.md

-2. What types of evaluations will return a Boolean value?
+2. Which JavaScript operators will return a Boolean value?

   Your answer: